 b.
 Introduce yourself.
 After you have introduced yourself, ask where they have pain or what they would like you to pray for.
 It may be something visible, but if it is something unseen, you will need to wait upon the Lord for discernment – a Scripture or word of knowledge, which is how the Holy Spirit speaks to us.
 (1 Corinthians 12:8).
 If you receive an impression, test it by asking the person about it.

 c.
 Find out facts.
 For example, how the condition did come about?
 Is it through natural causes, a disease in the family, or from an accident?
 Was something done to them (a sin against them) or by them (they sinned and now suffer this condition)?
 Don’t just get the person’s feelings; get the facts.
-Has the illness something to do with relationship problems, for example a lack of forgiveness?
+Does the illness have something to do with relationship problems, for example a lack of forgiveness?
 Ask direct questions, but use wisdom and ask in love.
 Ask if it is possible that the illness was caused supernaturally through being involved with occult games and activities.
-Keep asking for God’s help and guidance in your heart all the while you are praying.
+Keep asking for God’s help and guidance in your heart, while you are praying.

 d.
 Pray.
 From the facts that you have gathered, and with the leading of the Holy Spirit, decide how you will pray.
 Always ask if you may lay your hand upon them and never do so without their consent.
 And even then, you must observe the rule to ONLY do it with people of the same sex.
 Victims of physical abuse may not be able to focus on Jesus if you have your hand on them.
 Never lay your hand on a person of the opposite sex unless someone else is present.